LordNinth/Portfolio/Node/routing.md

 post/gists/{gist_id}: post req to same endpoint gists is how we make new gist. (gists is a resource in rest context)

-patch/gists/{gist_id}: updating something on same endpoint. /also has payload like post request
+-- need to npm i methodOverride and require it patch/gists/{gist_id}: updating something on same endpoint. /also has payload like post request

+put: replacing whole  object.

 delete/gists/{gist_id}: delete something

 I have crud capability via http.